fridaysystems/inventory-presser/readme.txt

 == Changelog ==

 = 10.3.1 =
+* [Added] Adds content to the Frequently Asked Questions section of this file
+* [Changed] Moves inline scripts and styles for flexslider into their own files
+* [Changed] Moves some activation and deactivation hooks into the taxonomies class where their callback methods live
-* [Removed] Removes files from the copy of WooTheme's flexslider that is embedded in this plugin, including the demo folder and two copies of jQuery that are not useful in this plugin.
+* [Removed] Removes needless files from the copy of WooTheme's flexslider that is embedded in this plugin, including the demo folder and two copies of jQuery that are not useful in this plugin.
+* [Removed] Removes references to Font Awesome, a dependency this plugin no longer has

 = 10.3.0 =
 * [Added] Adds the ability to set the Inventory listing as the home page